SELECTION OF QUESTIONS AND ANSWERS

 Secondly kungfu is to be practised, not to be studied (through books or otherwise).
 Even if you know nothing about kungfu studies but can perform well, you can be a kungfu master.
 On the other hand, if you know a lot about kungfu and can deliver impressive lectures on it, but cannot perform, you may be a kungfu scholar, but you don't even qualify to be a kungfu practitioner, and not only you cannot defend yourself you may not even be fit and healthy.
 This of course does not mean that we should not study kungfu, but we need to bear in mind that kungfu is basically experiential, not academic.

-Also do you have any thoughts as to why there is such a discrepency between the East and West with regards to the development of arts and philosophy?
-You yourself have performed tasks which would be seen as unbelivable by many Westerners.
-Why is it that throughout the history of the west the techniques which you master have not been discovered or developed?
+Also do you have any thoughts as to why there is such a discrepancy between the East and West with regards to the development of arts and philosophy?
+You yourself have performed tasks which would be seen as unbelievable by many Westerners.
+Why is it that throughout the history of the West the techniques which you and other masters perform, have not been discovered or developed?
 Why is it that the West only has such techniques through the teaching of the East and not through their own self discovery?

 — Richard, England